s9yumeng/CPP_Primer/CPP_Primer_Notes.md

 ```

 #### 2.3.3 Understanding Compound Type Declaration

+**Warning:**  Many programmers are confused by the interaction between the base type and the type modification that may be part of a declarator.

+**Defining Multiple Variables**

+**Tip:**  There is no single right way to define pointers or references.
+The important thing is to choose a style and use it consistently.

+> In this book we use the first style and place the * (or the &) with the variable name.

+**Pointers to Pointers**

 **Exercise 2.25:** Determine the types and values of each of the following variables.